-But what happens if a homebuyer doesn’t learn about this important right until after her sales contract has been drafted, accepted and signed by all parties?
-And is it possible to change title companies once a title company has been designated in the contract and an earnest money deposit has been delivered to that designated title company?
+Is it possible to change title companies once a title company has been designated in the contract and an earnest money deposit has been deposited to that designated title company?

-The short answer is you can change your mind with the consent of the seller, through a simple addendum to the sales contract.
-View our a settlement agent-change sample addendum.
+The short answer is, yes, you can change title companies with the consent of the seller, through a simple addendum to the sales contract.
+View our settlement agent-change sample addendum.

 Once the addendum is completed and signed by all parties, the homebuyer can then use the new title company listed on the addendum.

-Even if the earnest money deposit was already delivered, with the addendum in place, the new title company would simply reach out to the old title company holding the funds and arrange for a wire transfer.
+Even if the earnest money deposit was already deposited, with the addendum in place, the new title company would simply reach out to the old title company and arrange for wire transfer.
 That’s it!

-How might a homebuyer find herself in a situation where she wishes to change her company after all parties have signed a sales contract with a designated and undesired title company?
+How might a homebuyer find themselves in a situation where they wish to change title companies after all parties have signed a sales contract with a designated and undesired title company?

-First and foremost, we encourage every homebuyer to get closing cost quotes from several local title companies and compare costs and online reputations to avoid this situation.
+First and foremost, we encourage every homebuyer to get closing cost quotes and compare title companies’ costs and online reputations to avoid this situation.
 We also remind homebuyers that title companies don’t necessarily include all the same services in their settlement fee.
 Sometimes additional services, i.e., document fees, processing fees, amount to hidden costs, so it’s important to ask what services are included and what extra costs may be charged.